Buscar Close Search

 Courses

 The UMass Chan Medical School T.H.
-Chan School of Medicine curriculum has three major interrelated components: the Foundational Curriculum (Foundations of Medicine or FOM 1 and 2), Core Clinical Experiences (CCE) and Advanced Studies (AS).
+Chan School of Medicine curriculum has three major interrelated components: the Discovery Phase (foundational curriculum), Exploration Phase (clinical curriculum), and Horizons Phase (advanced clinical curriculum).

 Foundations of Medicine 1 (FOM1)